 Galtee Challenge/Crossing, Sunday, June 25th, 2017The Galtee Challenge (self navigating) and Crossing (guided walk) is a 31km traverse of the entire Galtee Mountain range, taking in all major peaks with a total height gain of 1700 metres approx. and a maximum altitude of 919 metres.
 Both events cover the same route.
 The direction alternates each year and for 2017 it is east to west, starting in Cahir, then to Farbreaga, Greenane, Galtee Beag, Galtee Mor, Slievecushnabinna, Carrignabinnia, Lyracappul, and Temple Hill with the finish at Anglesboro.

-The meeting point is Anglesboro Village (map) and buses will take participants to the start in Cahir.
+The meeting point is Anglesboro Village in east Limerick and buses will take participants to the start in Cahir.

 For more details and registration go to the Challenge/Crossing page

 Glen of Aherlow Summer Walking and Cycling Festival, June 3rd and 4th, 2017Hike & Bike in the Glen